 In fact, the Lagoon is actually man-made.
 The geothermal seawater is the by-product of a nearby geothermal power plant.
 The high mineral content of the water, though, is all-natural.
 The Lagoon boasts a trinity of bioactive elements: silica, algae, and minerals.

 Because it is so famous, one criticism of the Blue Lagoon is that it can get a bit crowded.
 That’s where the Retreat Spa and the Lava Cove come in; they cost more but they’re a way to avoid the crowds.
-In any case, the Blue Lagoon is absolutely worth a visit.
+In any case, visiting the Blue Lagoon is absolutely one of the best things to do in Iceland.

 This lagoon isn’t so secret anymore, but it’s still well worth experiencing.
 It’s conveniently located in the same area as one of the most popular tourist routes, the Golden Circle.
 It’s the oldest swimming pool in Iceland, created in 1891.
 The owners have ensured that the lagoon retains a natural feel, so you can feel immersed in Iceland while relaxing in the water.